tydaeus/notes/windows/powershell/powershell_errors.md

 Note that this very much the *last command*, so it should be checked immediately if desired.
 Even evaluating `$LastExitCode` can overwrite `$?`.

 ### `$LastExitCode`
 `$LastExitCode` holds the exit code from the last command.
 Note that exiting due to an uncaught `throw` statement does not result in a non-zero status.
+This variable does not automatically get set back to zero, so it may be necessary to do `$global:LastExitCode = 0` prior to running a command to ensure that it does not